rancher/rke2/docs/upgrade/basic_upgrade.md

 Currently, the `latest` channel is the only available channel.
 Once we have more releases and need to distinguish between the most recent release and the most stable release, we will add a stable channel and set it as the default.

 For an exhaustive and up-to-date list of channels, you can visit the [rke2 channel service API](https://update.rke2.io/v1-release/channels).
-For more technical details on how channels work, you see the [channelserver project](https://github.com/rancher/channelserver).
+For more technical details on how channels work, you can see the [channelserver project](https://github.com/rancher/channelserver).

 ### Upgrade rke2 Using the Installation Script